Eat, Stroll, And Explore Little Italy

 Wind down your day the proper Italian way—with a strong espresso at Café Roma, one of the oldest cafés in the neighborhood.
 This no-nonsense spot has been pouring espresso and slicing up cake since 1891.
 The vibe is authentic and unpretentious, with terrazzo floors, high ceilings, and the faint scent of espresso beans clinging to every surface.

-You can order a single or a macchiato at the bar and sip it like a local—or settle in for something sweet like a ricotta cheesecake, almond cookie, or classic pignoli.
-It’s a great place to rest your feet, recap the day, and people-watch from the windows.
+You can order a single or a macchiato at the bar and sip it like a local or settle in for something sweet like a ricotta cheesecake, almond cookie, or classic pignoli.
+It’s a great place to rest your feet, recap the day, and research the best AI tools while people-watching from the windows.

 There’s a rotating display of cakes that looks like a pastry parade, and while the service is quick, there’s no rush.
 At Café Roma, espresso is an experience.
 Sip it slow.
 That’s the Little Italy way.